A PCB assembly service with the flexibility to meet your requirements.

 We’ve fine-tuned our UK PCB assembly services over more than 35 years in the industry.

-Our fully automated production lines with SPI and placement machines guarantee pinpoint accuracy at the rate of more than 100,000 electronic components an hour.
+Our fully automated production lines with SPI and flexible placement machines guarantee pinpoint accuracy.

 We might just offer the fastest and most flexible PCB assembly service in the UK.

-Which is reassuring if you need dependable, volume production.
+Which is reassuring if you need dependable production, from pre-production to series production.
 We’re equally adept with through-hole PCB assembly technology, with skilled specialists working in dedicated cells.

 It begins with the PCB Gerbers and BoM.
 We assume nothing.
 Which means we prefer to start with checking the data you provide for quality and coherence – if we find any flaws, we’ll let you know.